Definition

 - Central banks can use restrictive monetary policies to cool a hot economy.

-- This type of policy involves raising interest rates, which reduces the availability of credit and slows spending and investment.
+- This policy involves raising interest rates, which reduces credit availability and slows spending and investment.

-- However, this form of policy also has negative consequences, like increasing unemployment and the risk of recession.
+- However, this policy form also has negative consequences, like increasing unemployment and the risk of recession.

 Tools of Monetary Policy